valgaze/speedybot/examples/worker/README.md

-# Add your bot on a Workers
+# [QUICKSTART] 🔥 Deploy your bot to a Worker/V8 Isolate

 Note: The steps below assume you have a working WebEx account + a Cloudflare account with permission to create Workers